vitormeriat/python-fundamentals/README.md

   <img width="320" src="https://www.osnews.com/images/comics/wtfm.jpg">
 </div>

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it. :D

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others